hassanshaikley/rpi-drum-machine-nerves-slides/FEEDBACK.md

 -- Maybe tell it like a story, I tried x and it didn't work because of z, like the ets part

 -- Mention how you're into Arcade games and want to build one with Nerves one day

+-- Speaker cut out of picture
+-- Many pictures are at the very bottom
+-- Some text left aligned and some centered
+-- Maybe all code should be in ``` blocks better formatting I think -- Generally boring, needs more entertainment